TruecoderSri/socialMedia-REST--API/README.md

   </a>
 </p>

-> This is a backend project made for handling the social-media APIs for 2 schemas namely Users and Blogs.A single user can have multiple blogs but each blog will be associated with only a single user.In the user routes we have Login and a SignIn path.The blog route is made with the CRUD functionality to fetch,create ,update,delete the blogs respectively.
+> This is a backend project made for handling the social-media APIs for 2 schemas namely Users and Blogs.A single user can have multiple blogs but each blog will be associated with only a single user.In the User route we have Login and a signin path.The Blog route is made with the CRUD functionality to fetch,create ,update,delete the blogs respectively.

 ## Install